-Both the companies are served notice to stop sale of products by Asetek though no need for buyers to panic as it will go into legal trail and may get sorted out.
+Both the companies are served notice to stop sale of products by Asetek though no need for buyers to panic as it will go into a legal trail and may get sorted out.

 AMD Today responded to Asetek :

 We are aware that Asetek has sued Cooler Master.
-While we defer to Cooler Master regarding the details of the litigation, we understand that the jury in that case did not find that the Cooler Master heat sink currently used with the Radeon Fury X infringed any of Asetek’s patents.
+While we defer to Cooler Master regarding the details of the litigation, we understand that the jury, in that case, did not find that the Cooler Master heat sink currently used with the Radeon Fury X infringed any of Asetek’s patents.

 AMD is going to continue sale and this can again go for a litigation between AMD and Asetek as the design of the Heat Sink on the AMD Fury -X is remarkably similar to the Asetek designs as per sthe tatement from Asetek.